Adaptive comparative judgement: Thurstone's law of comparative judgement

 The science of comparative judgement began with Louis Leon Thurstone of the University of Chicago.
 A pioneer of psychophysics, he proposed several ways to construct scales for measuring sensation and other psychological properties.
-One of these was the law of comparative judgment (Thurstone, 1927a, 1927b), which defined a mathematical way of modeling the chance that one object will 'beat' another in a comparison, given values for the 'quality' of each.
+One of these was the law of comparative judgment, which defined a mathematical way of modeling the chance that one object will 'beat' another in a comparison, given values for the 'quality' of each.
 This is all that is needed to construct a complete measurement system.

 A variation on his model (see Pairwise comparison and the BTL model), states that the difference between their quality values is equal to the log of the odds that object-A will beat object-B:

 Before the availability of modern computers, the mathematics needed to calculate the 'values' of each object's quality meant that the method could only be used with small sets of objects, and its application was limited.
 For Thurstone, the objects were generally sensations, such as intensity, or attitudes, such as the seriousness of crimes, or statements of opinions.
 Social researchers continued to use the method, as did market researchers for whom the objects might be different hotel room layouts, or variations on a proposed new biscuit.

 In the 1970s and 1980s, comparative judgement appeared, almost for the first time in educational assessment, as a theoretical basis or precursor for the new Latent Trait or Item Response Theories.
 (Andrich, 1978).
 These models are now standard, especially in item banking and adaptive testing systems.